Our responsibility as Dog Parents:

-Glycerol: This is commonly used in the food industry as a sweetener (E422) as well as it having preservative qualities.
+Commonly used in the food industry, Glycerol is a sweetener (E422) as well as it having preservative qualities.
 It is also used as a filler in some low fat foods as well as being widely used in the pharmaceutical industry eg in toothpaste, cough syrups, soaps.
-It can also be used as a laxative if used as a suppository.
-Previously it was used as an anti-freeze as it has a lower freezing temperature of -38? but it was eventually replaced by ethylene glycol which has an even lower freezing point.
+Also used as a laxative if used as a suppository.
+Previously it was used as an anti-freeze as it has a lower freezing temperature of -38 degrees.
+But it was eventually replaced by ethylene glycol which has an even lower freezing point.

-Propylene glycol: is used in food processing as E1520 – a preservative in food and in tobacco products including the e-cigarettes, as well as other foodstuffs such as liquid sweeteners, ice cream.
-Similarly to the Ethylene glycol, Propylene glycol also lowers the freezing point of water and is also used as an aircraft de-icer, and car antifreeze, and also for winterizing plumbing systems.
+This is used in food processing as E1520.
+It is a preservative in food and in tobacco products including the e-cigarettes, as well as other foodstuffs such as liquid sweeteners, ice cream.
+Similarly to the Ethylene glycol, Propylene glycol also lowers the freezing point of water and is also used as an aircraft de-icer, and car antifreeze.
+It is also for winterizing plumbing systems.
 This ingredient is considered safe for dogs, but cannot be used in cat food as it has links to ‘Heinz body anaemia’ – affecting the red blood cells of cats.

-Minerals: All dog food will generally have added vitamins and minerals to ensure the food contains all that the dog would need.
+All dog food will generally have added vitamins and minerals to ensure the food contains all that the dog would need.
 This has the same benefit to supplements from the chemist.
-It would seem that Iron is included as the packaging states ‘iron for healthy blood’ – but one of the ingredients cannot be fed to cats as it negatively impacts on the red blood cells, causing Heinz Body Anaemia so it is a little of a wonder how it can be actually beneficial for dogs whilst causing potential fatal problems for cats.
+It would seem that Iron is included as the packaging states ‘iron for healthy blood’.
+However, one of the ingredients cannot be fed to cats as it negatively impacts on the red blood cells, causing Heinz Body Anaemia.
+So it is a little of a wonder how it can be actually beneficial for dogs whilst causing potentially fatal problems for cats.

-When considering the ingredients of this product, I would be very concerned to feed this to my dogs – in fact I would not feed this to my dogs as there doesn’t seem to be any ingredients that are actual ‘food’ that a dog’s body would derive any goodness from despite the claim: ‘with quality products to help maintain body condition’.
+When considering the ingredients of this product, I would be very concerned to feed this to my dogs.
+In fact there is no way I would feed this to my dogs as there doesn’t seem to be any ingredients that are actual ‘food’ that a dog’s body would derive any goodness from.
+This is despite the claim: ‘with quality products to help maintain body condition’.
 There is an ingredient (Vegetable Protein Extract) which actually may create an addiction for the dog thereby giving the owner the impression the dog is really enjoying his food.
-The chemicals seem to be linked to moisture retention, thereby giving the dog owner the impression the food isn’t totally dry with the ‘spongey’ effect, ‘Tender Meaty Chunks’ being compared to meat – of which there is very little and only in ‘derivative’ form.
+The chemicals seem to be linked to moisture retention, thereby giving the dog owner the impression the food isn’t totally dry with the ‘spongey’ effect.
+The claim ‘Tender Meaty Chunks’ being compared to meat when there is very little and only in ‘derivative’ form.
 This product, being predominantly cereal, is really a bulk product which will serve as something that can be fed to a dog as it is bulky.
 I don’t believe it would be a food that would be of any benefit at all to a dog.

 The annotation: * equivalent to 30% rehydrated meat and animal derivatives, with min.
 4% beef is confusing.
 Pet owners reading that would assume that the product actually has 30% meat in it.
 I assume the ‘rehydrated’ part is via the chemicals such as the propylene glycol and glycerol, but the fact of 4% beef would be via derivatives so could be hooves, hair rather than the finest cut of beef.

-Although I’d read all about the raw feeding before we transitioned and could see the positive impact of the raw diet almost immediately, I knew it had a positive effect on the behaviour and general wellbeing of the dogs, but I didn’t know exactly what the reasons were, other than, ‘this is what they would eat in the wild so this is how to make them happy’.
-So, to learn the detail of the gut function with the requirement for different enzymes into the gut for kibble and how the epithelium works, secreting Serotonin and other substances which provide the ‘feel good’ factor, was all fascinating to read and understand.
+Although I’d read all about the raw feeding before we transitioned and could see the positive impact of the raw diet almost immediately, I knew it had a positive effect on the behaviour and general wellbeing of the dogs.
+I didn’t know exactly what the reasons for the improvement were, other than, ‘this is what they would eat in the wild so this is how to make them happy’.
+So, to learn the detail of the gut function is just so fascinating.
+The requirement for different enzymes to be produced by the body into the gut to absorb kibble.
+How the epithelium works, secreting Serotonin and other substances which provide the ‘feel good’ factor.
+This was all fascinating to read and understand.
 So now I’m even more motivated to spread the word about raw feeding!

 Guidelines to feeding raw responsibly to minimise risk and maximise health.

-- Ensure your hands are washed with soap and water before and after dealing with the raw food.
+- Always wash your hands with soap and water before and after dealing with the raw food.

-- Ensure surfaces are washed with hot water and soap or antibacterial spray to ensure totally clean, before and after feeding.
+- Wash down all surfaces with hot water and soap or antibacterial spray to ensure totally clean, before and after feeding.